 Irish Republican Army - Post-Civil War until the 1960s

-The Irish Republican Army continued an underground existence after the defeat in the Irish Civil War and was still actively preparing for armed insurrection.
-Occasional raids, bombings and shoot-outs happened, both in Ireland and abroad.
-While continuing to claim legitimacy both as the "true government" and as successor of the Irish republic as declared in 1916, the Irish Republican Army in reality became a hotch-potch of ideas, ideologies and idealists.
+The Irish Republican Army continued as an underground organization after the defeat in the Irish Civil War and was still actively preparing for armed insurrection.
+Occasional raids, bombings, and shoot-outs happened, both in Ireland and abroad.
+While continuing to claim legitimacy both as the "true government" and as the successor of the Irish Republic as declared in 1916, the Irish Republican Army in reality became a hotch-potch of ideas, ideologies and idealists.
 Changing course now and then and veering from Communist sympathies to collaboration with Nazi Germany (all defended by an early "by any means necessary" doctrine that classified every enemy of Britain as a possible ally).
 The "Border Campaign" during the 1950s and early 1960s was the last large-scale military engagement of this version of the Irish Republican Army.

 1960s Split - Official IRA and Provisional IRA

-In the 1960s, the leadership of the Irish Republican Army flirted (again) with Communist and Socialist ideas, scrapping the doctrine of aiding just the Nationalist side and instead opting for an all-out proletarian revolution.
-Which failed to materialise, mainly due to sectarianism in Northern Ireland.
+In the 1960s, the leadership of the Irish Republican Army began to seek alliances (again) with Communist and Socialist ideas, scrapping the doctrine of aiding just the Nationalist side and instead opting for an all-out proletarian revolution.
+This revolution failed to materialize, mainly due to sectarianism in Northern Ireland.
 In 1969, the fractions split.

 The Official Irish Republican Army continued to fight against British forces until 1972 and then announced a conditional ceasefire.
 Since then it has mainly made headlines by broad political statements, internal feuding with other Republicans and a possible involvement in organized crime.
-Only in 2010 was it disarmed.
+It was only disarmed in 2010.

 Another splinter group was the Irish National Liberation Army.